Morzine-Avoriaz resort information & après-ski

 The vibrant après-ski scene in Morzine has developed massively over the last few years, with popular venues including Chaudanne wine bar (590 Route de la Plagne; tel: 04 5079 1268) for electro-jazz.
 Another favourite is Le Robinson (62 rue du Bourg; tel: 04 5079 0978), a Morzine institution that’s owned by Rosine and Jean-Marc, who are both over 70 years old.
 Their clientele includes trendy snowboarders and skiers who appreciate the relaxed atmosphere and the famous Mutzig beer.

-Morzine (and the Portes du Soleil area as a whole) also hosts the annual Rock the Pistes (www.rockthepistes.com) après-ski music festival, which puts on pop and rock concerts at various sections of the ski area every March.
-Attendance is free for those with a ski pass
+Morzine (and the Portes du Soleil area as a whole) hosts the annual Rock the Pistes (www.rockthepistes.com) après-ski music festival, which puts on pop and rock concerts at various sections of the ski area every March.
+Attendance is free for those with a ski pass.

 There are around 20 restaurants in Avoriaz, predominantly serving French mountain staples or pizza.
-However, La Table du Marché (40 place des Dromonts; tel: 04 5074 0811; www.christophe-leroy.com) in Hôtel des Dromonts, has set high standards for its innovative gourmet cuisine thanks to the efforts of award-winning owner/chef Christophe Leroy.
+Among these is La Table du Marché (40 place des Dromonts; tel: 04 5074 0811; www.christophe-leroy.com) in Hôtel des Dromonts, which has set high standards for its innovative gourmet cuisine thanks to the efforts of award-winning owner/chef Christophe Leroy.

-There is a slightly bigger selection of restaurants in Morzine, with about 30 eateries, including Italian as well as a wide choice of traditional French establishments.
-Among the options for local specialities is La Grange (60 Chemin de la Couttetaz; tel: 04 5075 9640; www.lagrangemorzine.com), and the new La Ferme de l’Alpage (337 Route de la Plagne; tel: 04 5079 1239; www.alpage-morzine.com), which is owned and run by the local fruitière (cheesemaker) and understandably has a mostly cheese-based menu.
+There is a slightly bigger selection of restaurants in Morzine, with about 30 eateries, including a wide choice of traditional French establishments.
+Among the options for local specialities is the cosy La Grange (60 Chemin de la Couttetaz; tel: 04 5075 9640; www.lagrangemorzine.com), and La Ferme de l’Alpage (337 Route de la Plagne; tel: 04 5079 1239), which is owned and run by the local fruitière (cheesemaker) and understandably has a mostly cheese-based menu.

-In addition, L'Atelier d'Alexandre (9 Place de l'Office de Tourisme; tel: 04 5079 0079; www.hotel-lesamoyede.com) in the Samoyède Hotel, which is run by the son of the owners, has been awarded two Chef’s Hats – a high grade from the famous Michelin gourmet guide – for his efforts.
+For gourmet fare, L'Atelier d'Alexandre (9 Place de l'Office de Tourisme; tel: 04 5079 0079; www.hotel-lesamoyede.com) in the Samoyède Hotel is run by the son of the owners and has been awarded two Chef’s Hats – a high grade from the famous Michelin gourmet guide – for his efforts.